tu-darmstadt-ros-pkg/workspace_scripts/README.md

 The new autocomplete script must be registered using the `add_completion` function.

+**Note:** Python scripts will be autocompleted automatically.
+A completion function can be provided but is not necessary.
+Completion can be added using the argcomplete package.

 **Example:** Let us assume that within the newly created `my_super_script.sh` two functions named `my_script` and `_my_script_complete` have been defined.
 The former function implements a new awesome command while latter defines how the autocompletion arguments are formed based on [programmable completion](https://www.gnu.org/software/bash/manual/bash.html#Programmable-Completion).
 In order to register the new autocomplete functionality, add following line in your `20.setup.bash.em`:

 ```Shell